hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 To register a new account, you need a cryptographic key pair consisting of a _public_ and a _private_ key.
 You will use it to establish a secure communication channel between yourself and the network.

-For users' convenience, Iroha 2 comes with `kagami`, an in-built key generator tool.
+For users' convenience, Iroha comes with `kagami`, a built-in key generator tool.
 To generate a new key pair with `kagami`, run the following command:

 ```bash
 $ kagami crypto